The Practice of Everyday Life: Introductory chapter

 The Practice of Everyday Life begins by pointing out that while social science possesses the ability to study the traditions, language, symbols, art and articles of exchange that make up a culture, it lacks a formal means by which to examine the ways in which people reappropriate them in everyday situations.

 This is a dangerous omission, de Certeau argues, because in the activity of re-use lies an abundance of opportunities for ordinary people to subvert the rituals and representations that institutions seek to impose upon them.

 With no clear understanding of such activity, social science is bound to create nothing other than a picture of people who are non-artists (meaning non-creators and non-producers), passive and heavily subject to received culture.
 Indeed, such a misinterpretation is borne out in the term "consumer".
 In the book, the word "user" is offered instead; the concept of "consumption" is expanded in the phrase "procedures of consumption" which then further transforms to "tactics of consumption".

+This chapter positions the book by contrast to Michel Foucault's study of disciplines and micropolitics, Émile Durkheim, Erving Goffman, Pierre Bourdieu, Marcel Mauss, and Marcel Détienne's studies of ritual, Harold Garfinkel, Emanuel Schegloff, and William Labov's studies of ordinary language, David Lewis and Oswald Ducrot's philosophical studies of convention, and the analytic philosophy of Arthur Danto, Georg Henrik von Wright, and Richard J. Bernstein on action; Arthur Prior, Nicholas Rescher, and Alasdair Urquhart on time; and George Edward Hughes, Max Creswell, and Alan R. White on modality.
+He also links his project to the Chinese classic The Art of War and the Arabic anthology The Book of Tricks, and he closes the chapter with references to Sigmund Freud's Civilization and its Discontents and the novelist Witold Gombrowicz.